Miloš Milutinović: International career

 For the Yugoslavia national football team, Milutinović was named the player of the tournament as Yugoslavia won the European youth title in 1951, finishing top scorer with four goals.
 He made his full international debut on 21 May 1953 against Wales, in a 5–2 victory.

 Milutinović earned 33 caps in total and represented the country in the 1954 and 1958 World Cups.
+He played his final international at the latter tournament against West Germany.

 International goals

 Managerial career

 After retirement from playing, Milutinović became a manager, and managed OFK Beograd, FK Dubočica (Leskovac), FK Proleter (Zrenjanin), Atlas, Beşiktaş J.K., Altay, FK Velež Mostar (won national cup in 1981 and Balkans Cup in 1981), FK Partizan (won national championship in 1983), and the Yugoslavia national team.

 Personal life

 Miloš was the brother of famous football manager Bora Milutinović, and brother of 1958 World Cup teammate Milorad Milutinović.
 In a 2006 interview, his former team-mate Dragoslav Šekularac said that "Miloš Milutinović as a player was a 9/10 and as a man was a 29/10."

 He died on 23 January 2003 in Belgrade, at the age of 69.
 His son Uroš (also a footballer) died in 2015.